mdubinko/Fluke-BE860-series-restoration/README.md

 ## Mechanical specifications

-(As of this writing, I do not have either a genuine or 3rd-party plug in hand to perform exact caliper measurements.
-If you do, please contact me, or file a ticket on this repo.)

 ### Jack

 <img src="https://github.com/mdubinko/Fluke-BE860-series-restoration/raw/main/photos/BE860-jack-internal.jpg" width="500"/>

 While most devices mount a DC power connector at the outer casing, this one is mounted deeper inside, and thus requires a longer extension on the plug, detailed below.
-The jack assembly slides out with no fasteners, once the back case and top PCB have been removed.
+With the case open, the jack assembly slides out with no fasteners, once the back case and top PCB have been moved out of the way.

 The internal mount consists of two plastic pieces glued together, and reasonably easy to separate, revealing inside an ordinary barrel jack connector, with an "EX" logo.